mhaythornthwaite/Football_Prediction_Project/README.md

 ## Aims and Objectives

-Through collection of past football data, a model was to be built that satisfied the following two objectives, one quantitative and one qualitative:
+The aim of this study was to build a model that could accurately predict the outcome of future premier league football matches.
+Sucess was judged using the following two objectives, one quantitative and one qualitative:

 - Achieve a test accuracy of greater than 50%, with a stretch target of 60%.
 - Output probabilities that appear sensible/realistic, that are comparable to odds offered on popular betting websites.